Skip to main content

 How to Be A Trusted Advisor

-It can be hard for us in sales to be looked at as trusted advisors, particularly when we’re so chatty and so quick to engage our prospect at every moment of the conversation.
-But it’s not a tennis match, so why not do what I do?
+It can be tough for us in sales to be seen as trusted advisors.
+Especially when we’re so chatty and quick to engage our prospects at every moment of the conversation.
+To build trust in sales, you need a different approach.
+It’s not a tennis match, so why not do what I do?

-When you ask a customer a question and they answer, don’t comment on their answer, just sit in silence until you have another question.
-By not revealing your reaction to their answers, your opinion of their answers becomes more valuable to them, and they get more curious on what we think, which is always the beginning of treating someone as a trusted advisor.
+When you ask a customer a question and they answer, resist the urge to immediately comment on their response.
+Instead, just sit in silence until you have another question.
+By not revealing your reaction to their answers, your opinion becomes more valuable to them, and they get more curious about what you think.
+This curiosity is often the beginning of being viewed as a trusted advisor.

 For more Hacks, check out our YouTube page.